hodefoting/mmm/README.md

 and a couple of sample hosts.
 Both clients and hosts can be statically linked, thus permitting a small static binary to be used with hosts for multiple different environments.
-Once the ABI is frozen; mmm clients could be a convenient way to distribute stand-alone GUI applications.
+Once the ABI is frozen; mmm clients could be a convenient way to distribute stand-alone GUI applications, that only rely on a framebuffer.

 Features
 --------